Ondrupattal Undu Vazhvu

 Ondrupattal Undu Vazhvu is a 1960 Indian Tamil-language film directed by T. R. Ramanna.
 The film stars M. R. Radha, E. V. Saroja, Prem Nazir and R. Muthuraman.
 It was released on 15 July 1960.

 Plot

 The moral of the story is that people cannot live without inter-dependence.

-Cast and Crew
+Cast

 The details are compiled from the database of Film News Anandan and film credits.